redopsbay/cloudworkshop/content/CICD/Jenkins/JenkinsSetupK8s.md

 ## Jenkins Up & Running on K8s 🚀

-For local development, we can use jenkins thru `kubernetes` to simplify things or to replicate your existing environment such as `kubernetes`.
+For quick deployment, we can deploy jenkins server thru `kubernetes` cluster.

-We will use the latest jenkins-controller `jenkins/jenkins:lts` lts image version.
+We will use the latest jenkins-controller `jenkins/jenkins:lts` as lts image version.

-**_Note: Do not use in production_**
+**Note: Do not use in production**

-1. let's create a `namespace.yaml` file:
+1. Let's create a `namespace.yaml` file:

 ```yaml
 apiVersion: v1